NaseemaO/JavasScript-Belly-Button-Biodiversity/README.md

 Refer to the Plotly.js documentationLinks to an external site. when building the plots.

 Requirements
-Bar Chart (30 points)
+Bar Chart
-Chart initializes without error (10 points)
+Chart initializes without error

-Chart updates when a new sample is selected (5 points)
+Chart updates when a new sample is selected

-Chart uses Top 10 sample values as values (5 points)
+Chart uses Top 10 sample values as values

-Chart uses otu_ids as the labels (5 points)
+Chart uses otu_ids as the labels

-Chart uses otu_labels as the tooltip (5 points)
+Chart uses otu_labels as the tooltip

-Bubble Charts (40 points)
+Bubble Charts
-Chart initializes without error (10 points)
+Chart initializes without error

-Chart updates when a new sample is selected (5 points)
+Chart updates when a new sample is selected

-Chart uses otu_ids for the x values (5 points)
+Chart uses otu_ids for the x values

-Chart uses otu_ids for marker colors (5 points)
+Chart uses otu_ids for marker colors

-Chart uses sample_values for the y values (5 points)
+Chart uses sample_values for the y values

-Chart uses sample_values for the marker size (5 points)
+Chart uses sample_values for the marker size

-Chart uses `otu_labels for text values (5 points)
+Chart uses `otu_labels for text values

-Metadata and Deployment (30 points)
+Metadata and Deployment
-Metadata initializes without error (10 points)
+Metadata initializes without error

-Metadata updates when a new sample is selected (10 points)
+Metadata updates when a new sample is selected

-App Successfully Deployed to Github Pages (10 points)
+App Successfully Deployed to Github Pages